cvburgess/cvburgess.com/index.md

 {% section %}

-# Personalized coaching <br> on your schedule
+# Personalized consulting <br> on your schedule

 Want more?
-Book virtual [life coaching sessions](/coaching) with me for individual attention that fits your schedule.
+Book virtual [consulting sessions](/consulting) with me for individual attention that fits your schedule.

 **Career**: Resume, interview, leadership, and productivity